 Staff are expected to display emotional maturity, accept responsibility for their own actions, inactions, errors and omissions, and accept the special obligation of modeling emotional self-control.
 They are expected to give and receive constructive criticism with openness and a positive attitude, understanding there is always room for improvement.
-They are expected to refrain from behaviors that reflect negatively upon themselves, their co-workers, their supervisor, their division/program, or the agency.
+They are expected to refrain from behaviors that reflect negatively upon themselves, their colleagues, their supervisor or contract manager, their division/program, or the agency.